LeonardiBalao/take-home-airtable/README.md

 **Visual Design**: I drew heavy inspiration from project management tools like Monday.com and Asana's timeline views.
 Their use of color coding, clean spacing, and hover interactions influenced my design direction.

 **Mobile Experience**: The decision to fix mobile zoom at 200% came from testing various zoom levels and realizing that mobile users needed a completely different interaction paradigm.
 Touch interfaces work better with larger targets and simpler controls.

-**Hover vs Click Interactions**: I debated between click-to-expand and hover-to-expand for showing full item details.
-I chose hover because it felt more natural for desktop users and reduced the number of clicks needed to browse timeline content.

 **Component Structure**: I organized components by domain (Timeline/, Layout/) rather than by type (components/, containers/).
 This made it easier to locate related functionality and would scale better as the application grows.